VanLeDinh96/toeic-vocabulary/vocabulary.md

 - She has now reached the question stage of her development.
 - The only business experience she had was the goat dairy, the non-functional farm and a horse ranch that had been in the fetal stage for years.
 61. trial (noun)
-- He would simply have to learn by trial and error.
+- He would simply have to learn by **trial and error**.
-- He may turn pale when the trial comes.
+- He may turn pale when the **trial** comes.
-- He was sent for trial and condemned to hard labor, I believe.
+- He was sent for **trial** and condemned to hard labor, I believe.
 62. subject (noun)
-- Focus the camera on the subject.
+- Focus the camera on the **subject**.
-- That was the end of the conversation and neither of them brought the subject up again that night.
+- That was the end of the conversation and neither of them brought the **subject** up again that night.
-- It's a subject I'd rather not discuss.
+- It's a **subject** I'd rather not discuss.
-- She forced the subject from her mind: Cô ấy buộc phải xóa bỏ chủ đề này ra khỏi tâm trí của mình.
+- She forced the **subject** from her mind: Cô ấy buộc phải xóa bỏ chủ đề này ra khỏi tâm trí của mình.
 63. to seek
-- You seek to betray me as your predecessor did.
+- You **seek** to betray me as your predecessor did.
-- Perpetrators will seek you out.
+- Perpetrators will **seek** you **out**.
-- It was a labor of loving service, untouched by the spirit of material gain, conferring upon the work of the older masters a dignity and poetic feeling which we vainly seek in much of the later work.
+- It was a labor of loving service, untouched by the spirit of material gain, conferring upon the work of the older masters a dignity and poetic feeling which we vainly **seek** in much of the later work.
 64. portfolio (noun)
 - Late in the year 1813 he took up the portfolio of military affairs.
 - On the 5th of November, accordingly, Laffitte became minister-president of a government pledged to progress (mouvement), holding at the same time the portfolio of finance.